-Okay, maybe you forgot about Coriolis, but do you remember Newton’s laws of motion?
-For those of us too embarrassed to admit it, I’ll do a refresher on the relevant bits.
-The first law of motion, called the inertial law, states that if no external forces affect an object, it will stay in the same state, either resting or moving uniformly in a straight line.
-Remember this last bit – in a straight line.
+Even though we might have forgotten about the Coriolis effect, we do remember Newton’s laws of motion.
+The first law of motion, also known as the law of inertia, states that an object will stay in the same state, either resting or moving uniformly in a straight line, if no external forces affect it.
+The important bit to remember here – in a straight line.

-However, this law only applies to an inertial frame of reference.
-So what happens in a rotating frame?
-That’s where Coriolis force comes in.
-Let me give you an example.
+Got the law fresh in your mind again?
+But this law just applies to an inertial frame of reference.
+What if we have a rotating frame?
+Hers is where the Coriolis effect comes in.
+We shall illustrate this with an example.

-If we analyze the example, then we see that the Coriolis force describes a matter of perception.
-The ball goes straight, but you see it making a curve because you’re moving.
-Many people now call it the Coriolis effect rather than Coriolis force, because no actual external force affects the ball.
-But for the math, we still say Coriolis force for this inertial or fictitious force.
+Analyzing the example, we can see that the Coriolis force describes a matter of perception.
+The ball still goes straight, but we see it making a curve because we are moving.
+Since there’s no actual force affecting the ball, many people now call it Coriolis effect instead of force.
+But for mathematical purposes, we still say Coriolis force for the inertial or fictitious force.

-As I said earlier, even though no force affects the ball in the merry-go-round example, the two people in the rotating plane see it making a curve.
-We can calculate the acceleration these people see because the ball’s inertia is proportional to (a) the velocity of the ball in the straight line and (b) the velocity of the merry-go-round’s rotation.
+Although no force affects the ball trajectory in the merry-go-round, we and our friend in the rotating frame see it making a curve.
+We can calculate the acceleration here because the ball’s inertia is proportional to (a) the velocity of the ball in the straight line and (b) the velocity of the merry-go-round’s rotation.

 We call this the Coriolis acceleration and use the following formula to reveal it: